PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

 You can find all the code for this chapter [here](https://github.com/PeppyDays/learn-rust-with-tests/tree/main/examples/structs).

-Suppose that we need some geometry code to calculate the perimeter of a rectangle given a height and width.
-We can write a `Perimeter(width: f64, height: f64)` function, where `f64` is for floating-point numbers like 123.45.
+Suppose we need geometry code to calculate a rectangle's perimeter given height and width.
+We can write a `Perimeter(width: f64, height: f64)` function, where `f64` represents floating-point numbers like 123.45.

 The TDD cycle should be pretty familiar to you by now.